Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

 Also utilizing ViT and prompt-based approaches, \cite{piaofederated} proposed a dual knowledge transfer method to mitigate forgetting, which refers to spatial transfer across different clients and temporal transfer across time-sequential tasks.
 Prompts are short, trainable sequences concatenated to the input or attention layers of a neural network, allowing the model to adapt to new tasks with minimal parameter changes.
 The key to preventing forgetting is the selective aggregation of these prompts based on estimated task correlations.
-The method proposed by authors PKT-FCL introduces a two-step aggregation process for prompt generation: (1) First-step aggregation involves estimating a dual task correlation matrix $A^g_{task}$ that captures the similarity between tasks.
-This matrix is used to selectively aggregate prompts from the global prompt pool $P_g$ based on their relevance to the current task.
-(2) Second-step aggregation refines this process by selecting only the top-k most relevant tasks for each task $T^c_{t_c}$, reducing the communication overhead while retaining the essence of knowledge transfer.
+The method proposed by authors PKT-FCL introduces a two-step aggregation process for prompt generation: (1) First-step aggregation involves estimating a dual task correlation matrix that captures the similarity between tasks.
+This matrix is used to selectively aggregate prompts from the global prompt pool based on their relevance to the current task.
+(2) Second-step aggregation refines this process by selecting only the top-k most relevant tasks for each task, reducing the communication overhead while retaining the essence of knowledge transfer.
 The dual distillation loss, a cornerstone of the method, ensures that the transferred knowledge is not overwritten while learning new tasks.
-It adjusts the knowledge distillation process based on the dual-class correlation matrix $A^g_{class}$, which reflects the relevance of classes across tasks.
-The formula for the dual distillation loss is given by:
+It adjusts the knowledge distillation process based on the dual-class correlation matrix, which reflects the relevance of classes across tasks.

-Here, $\hat{y}_{cu}$ represents the output logits of the current model, and $\hat{y}_{tr}$ represents the output logits of the model at the beginning of the current round, encapsulating the transferred knowledge.
-The coefficient $\beta$ is derived from the class correlation, which dynamically adjusts the importance of retaining knowledge from other tasks based on their relevance to the current task.
 The effectiveness of this method lies in its ability to selectively transfer knowledge that is most relevant to the current task while avoiding the transmission of unnecessary or potentially interfering information.
 The experiments conducted on the ImageNet-R and DomainNet datasets demonstrate that PKT-FCL significantly enhances accuracy compared to existing methods, showcasing its effectiveness in overcoming catastrophic forgetting in federated continual learning scenarios.